-Often times, the resident briefly looks at an ultrasound and the images may be very nondescript- easily mistaking a kidney for a testicle.
-In fact, is very easy to have no idea what the technologist is looking at unless you make a concerted effort to read the ultrasound technologist captions/notes.
-I can’t tell you how many times a resident breaks this cardinal rule, especially as a first year resident.
+Often, the resident briefly looks at an ultrasound, and the images may be very nondescript- easily mistaking a kidney for a testicle.
+You may have no idea what the technologist is looking at unless you make a concerted effort to read the ultrasound technologist captions/notes.
+I can’t tell you how many times a resident breaks this cardinal rule, especially as a first-year resident.
 Don’t leave the clinician up in the air wondering what kind of radiologist you are.
 Always read the fine print!

-I can’t tell you how many times I’ve seen first year residents intricately describe plain film findings that seem to appear on film after film.
-Particularly, I remember one cartridge with the same ring like finding producing film findings time after time.
-Some residents thought the patient ate something strange and others thought there was a foreign body.
-If you see the same finding on many films in a row, think artifact!
+I can’t tell you how many times I’ve seen first-year residents intricately describe plain film findings that seem to appear on film after film.
+Mainly, I remember one cartridge with the same ring-like finding producing film findings time after time.
+Some residents thought the patient ate something strange, and others thought there was a foreign body.
+If you see the same markings on many films in a row, think artifact!

-Not Doing A Rectal Exam Prior To A Barium Enema
+Not Doing A Rectal Exam Before A Barium Enema

-This is a cardinal embarrassing and uncomfortable mistake that seems to also recur every few years.
-Invariably, there is one resident that forgets to do a rectal exam prior to inserting a rectal tube and pushes barium into the patient without checking.
-If you want to get yourself into trouble and vaginogram instead of a barium enema, this is the way.
+Not performing a rectal exam is a cardinal embarrassing and uncomfortable mistake that also seems to recur every few years.
+Invariably, one resident forgets to do a rectal exam before inserting a rectal tube and pushes barium into the patient without checking.
+If you want to get yourself into trouble and perform a “vaginogram” instead of a barium enema, this is the way.
 Be careful!!!

-Aortic Rupture Vs. Aortic Aneurysm Vs. Aortic Dissection
+Radiology Residents Calling Aortic Rupture Vs. Aneurysm Vs. Dissection

-For some reason, this is a simple but important distinction that often times seems to be lost upon the junior/neophyte resident with potentially dire consequences.
-Remember… Aortic rupture is a surgical emergency characterized by breakdown of the entire wall of the aorta with free flowing blood.
+For some reason, this is a simple but important distinction that frequently seems to confuse junior/neophyte radiology residents with potentially dire consequences.
+Remember… Aortic rupture is a surgical emergency characterized by a breakdown of the entire wall of the aorta with free-flowing blood.
 An aortic aneurysm is an enlarged aorta (sometimes with increased risk of rupture) with intact walls.
 And, aortic dissection is a tear in the intima of the aorta with a true and false lumen.
-This can sometimes be a surgical emergency depending upon its location.
+This diagnosis can sometimes be a surgical emergency, depending upon its location.
 Get your facts straight!!!

 Calvarial Suture Vs. Fracture Confusion